-1. No further notice or filing is required when the LLC actually establishes a series.
+- 1. No further notice or filing is required when the LLC actually establishes a series.
 Nevertheless, the secretary of state will not reject a certificate of amendment that amends the certificate of formation of a series LLC to add provisions that relate to the establishment of specific series.
-However, as noted earlier, the secretary of state records will not reflect how many series have been established by a series LLC or whether the LLC has actually established a series under a particular name.

-2. If a series established by the LLC conducts business in Texas under a name other than the legal name of the LLC, the LLC may file an assumed name certificate with the secretary of state and with the appropriate county clerk in compliance with chapter 71 of the Business & Commerce Code.
-3. Only a small minority of states authorize a series LLC; consequently, a person forming a series LLC should contact the filing office and tax office in the state in which the LLC contemplates transacting business to determine how the jurisdiction treats series LLCs for purposes of registration and taxation.
+However, as noted earlier, the secretary of state records will not reflect how many series have been established by a series LLC or whether the LLC has actually established a series under a particular name. - 2.
+House Bill 1624, effective September 1, 2013, amended section 71.002(2) of the Business & Commerce Code to clarify that the name of a series established by a series LLC is an assumed name of the LLC.
+The master or parent LLC would file an assumed name certificate with the secretary of state and with the appropriate county clerk in compliance with chapter 71 of the Business & Commerce Code. - 3.
+Practice Tip: When completing SOS Form 503 enter only the legal name of the parent/master LLC in item 2 of the form; do not include the name of the individual series.
+Inclusion of an individual series name (e.g., "Master Development, LLC Series A") as the entity name of the assumed name registrant will result in a rejection of the assumed name certificate.
+If you wish to include the name of the individual series associated with the assumed name within the assumed name certificate, you may draft your own assumed name certificate form and include that information in a separate numbered paragraph. - 4.
+Only a small minority of states authorize a series LLC; consequently, a person forming a series LLC should contact the filing office and tax office in the state in which the LLC contemplates transacting business to determine how the jurisdiction treats series LLCs for purposes of registration and taxation.

 III.
-REGISTERED AGENTS-CONSENT AND REJECTIONS
+REGISTERED AGENTS-CONSENT AND REJECTION